 - ¾ cup (175 ml) extra-virgin olive oil

 - Put the pork chops in a gallon-size freezer bag and place the bag in a large bowl.

 - In another large bowl whisk the salt and sugar with 6 cups water until dissolved.
 Add the garlic, bay leaves, rosemary sprigs, chili and lemon zest.
 Pour the brine over the pork.
 Seal bag and refrigerate for at least 1 hour and up to 4 hours.

 - Prepare a medium-hot fire in a grill.

-- To make Salsa Verde, pulse parsley, arugula and cilantro in a food processor until chopped.
+- Pulse parsley and cilantro in a food processor until chopped.
 Add garlic, capers, olive oil and ½ teaspoon salt and pulse until combined.
 Taste and season with additional salt if desired.